cyberark/conjur/demo.md

 To fix the problem, login as `owen`, who belongs to the operations group.
 Enter Owen's API key at the login prompt.

 {% highlight shell %}
-$ possum login owen
+$ possum login
-Enter the password: ******
+Enter your username to log into Possum: owen@people Enter the password: ******
 {% endhighlight %}

 Then Owen can load `prod/database` policy:

 {% highlight shell %}
-$ cat database.yml | possum load prod/database
+$ cat database.yml | possum policy:load prod/database -
 {
 }
 {% endhighlight %}